alanpich/tvImagePlus/core/components/imageplus/docs/usage.md

 **Additional phpThumb Parameters**

 As default an *Image+* TV returns an relative URL to an cropped (and maybe constrained) image that is scaled by phpThumb.
-With this output option, you could assign several additional phpThumb parameters that are used to generate the thumbnail image.
+With this output option, you could assign several additional phpThumb parameters, that are used to generate the thumbnail image.

 **Output Chunk**